shawnva-1996/filipino-food-finder/README.md

 # bugs
 instead of http://localhost:3000/store/riDvIe6ymmT5tQLKByZC, it should be http://localhost:3000/store/Good-Bites (the last part should be the store name, not the store ID)

+when doing this: Submit with 5 stars, comment "Great food", and Upload an Image, Image was not visible

+[ ] Rate Restaurant (General): Click "Write a Review" (top of reviews section).
+Button did not work

+when i am not logged in, i should be unable to access anything except homepage, register, and login.

+if i am logged in, i should not be able to accress login and register

 # prompt
 use tailwind v4 (no tailwind.config.ts file)